(847) 285-4200

 Patients with glenohumeral osteoarthritis typically have gradual pain development, often times over months or years, of deep and radiating shoulder pain, morning and inactivity stiffness, and loss of motion.
 Sometimes function can be impaired and loss of enjoyment of activities like golf, tennis, or swimming become pronounced.
 Night pain and discomfort, particularly with laying on the affected side, can occur but frequently it is activity-related pain with use of the arm during the day that becomes a more concerning feature of pain presentation.
 Sometimes the pain can radiate into the trapezial or neck area and frequently to the upper arm and sometimes to the forearm.

-The diagnosis of glenohumeral osteoarthritis is made with radiographs of the shoulder which are performed by Dr. Obermeyer in the office setting.
+The diagnosis of glenohumeral osteoarthritis is made with radiographs of the shoulder which are performed by shoulder surgeon Dr. Obermeyer in the office setting.
 The classic features of shoulder arthritis including loss of joint space, spurs (also known as osteophytes), cysts, and hardening of the inflamed bone known as sclerosis, are observed.
 Physical examination is performed to exclude associated conditions affecting the soft tissues, including the rotator cuff, although this is sometimes supplemented with MRI.
 Dr. Obermeyer will discuss advanced imaging with you if necessary, particularly if you are considered a candidate for surgery.

 The treatment of glenohumeral osteoarthritis is initially directed at preserving function, which sometimes includes simple stretches and light strengthening exercises.
 Depending on the extent of arthritis affecting your shoulder, formal physical therapy is sometimes not very helpful, as therapy often will stress the shoulder in different positions which can worsen pain symptoms and potentiate the inflammatory process.
 Oral anti-inflammatories can help arthritis pain as with other joints.
 Injection treatments such as corticosteroids can be helpful to temporarily improve symptoms.
 Depending on the specific patient circumstances and extent of the arthritis, some patients may be candidates for injection of a “gel” material called hyaluronic acid, which is a naturally occurring substance ordinarily found in our joints but purified for injection into the shoulder.
 These injections are not always helpful and Dr. Obermeyer will discuss with you whether this is an option in your specific case.